The International Conference on High Performance Computing & Simulation

 Page size of slide must be your desired print size.
 Do this step before you create your poster.
 Print quality will be substandard if you design your poster and then change the size.
 Make sure you have about 1 inch margin around the edges of the poster to prevent cropping when printing.

 Print a miniature version of your poster on 8.5''x11'' paper.
 Choose ‘Fit to size’ under the print command, and choose letter-sized paper.
 If your text is too small to read on the miniature version (from 12 inches), it will be too small to read on the final poster.
 Same is true to pictures and figures – the graphical elements of your poster should be sharp and clear on the miniature printout.
 The miniature printout can also serve as a handout to provide to interested parties during the poster session.

-A good poster design guide that meets the above requirements is available online at: http://www.tss.uoguelph.ca/ltci/TGuides/epdfinal.pdf.
+A good poster design guide that meets the above requirements is available online, for example at: http://www.tss.uoguelph.ca/ltci/TGuides/epdfinal.pdf.

 For other requirements please check and verify with the Co-Chairs and consult various pages of this site.